akflds/nigel-plebes/README.md

 # Spelling Bee

-A word guessing game, based on the [NYT version](https://www.nytimes.com/puzzles/spelling-bee).
+A word guessing game, loosely on the [NYT's Spelling Bee](https://www.nytimes.com/puzzles/spelling-bee).

 The project is built using React.
+You can play the game here: [https://nigel-plebes.netlify.app/](https://nigel-plebes.netlify.app/)

+## Who's Nigel Plebes?

+You'll figure it out...